TylerTemp/SaintsField/README.md

     Note: In `IMGUI`, this just replace `/` to unicode [`\u2215` Division Slash ∕](https://www.compart.com/en/unicode/U+2215), and WILL have a little bit overlap with nearby characters.

+*   `EUnique unique=EUnique.None`: When using on a list/array, a duplicated option can be removed if `Enique.Remove`, or disabled if `EUnique.Disable`.
+No use for non-list/array.
 *   AllowMultiple: No

 **Example**